ju7stritesh/PromptSystemArchitecture/Readme.md

 **Final thought** - In the realm of business, prompt engineering serves as a strategic lever, fine-tuning interactions to extract valuable insights, enhance decision-making, and propel an organization towards success.

-_**Note** : In a few days, I will give a brief demonstration of the quick engineering chat generating application that includes context, covering the majority of the architecture's components here https://github.com/ju7stritesh/PromptEngineeringChatGeneration._
+_**Note** : I have give a brief demonstration of the quick engineering chat generating application that includes context, covering the majority of the architecture's components here https://github.com/ju7stritesh/PromptEngineeringChatGeneration._